ipfs/specs/repo/README.md

 All repos contain the following standard locks:
 - `repo.lock` - prevents concurrent access to the repo.
 Must be held to _read_ or _write_.

+### datastore_spec

+This file is created according to the Datastore configuration specified in the `config` file.
+It contains an array with all the mounting points that the repo is using, as well as its properties.
+This way, the `datastore_spec` file must have the same mounting points as defined in the Datastore configuration.

+It is important pointing out that the `Datastore` in config must have a `Spec` property, which defines the structure of the ipfs datastore.
+It is a composable structure, where each datastore is represented by a json object.

 ### hooks (TODO)